Andrej Komac

-Andrej Komac (born 4 December 1979) is a former Slovenian international footballer.
+Andrej Komac (born 4 December 1979) is a Slovenian former professional footballer who played as a midfielder.

 International career

 Komac has represented Slovenia at the under-21 level, before making his senior debut in 2004.
 He was selected to the final Slovenian squad for the 2010 FIFA World Cup.
 At the tournament, he played in two Group C matches as a late substitute and received one yellow card.
+Overall, he earned a total of 43 caps for Slovenia, scoring no goals.